-From personal experience, I know that this element is particularly in pertant in the field of human rights.
-Therefore, in the obligatory process of ascertaining that proposed legislation is in conformity with the constitution of the country, in parallel, a corresponding examination must be performed with respect to international human rights treaties.
+From personal experience I know that this element is particularly important in the field of human rights.
+Therefore, in the obligatory process of ascertaining that proposed legislation is in conformity with the constitution of the country, in parallel a corresponding examination must be performed with respect to international human rights treaties.

-A further challenge is the need to monitor and overset he implementation of international human rights norms.
+A further challenge is the need to monitor and oversee the implementation of international human rights norms.
 This applies in particular if an international human rights court has come to the conclusion that international human rights norms have been violated in a particular case.
 Such rulings often mean that the state in question will have to amend its national legislation in order to avoid that the same violation is repeated.

-In my Brussels lecture, I also ad its ssed the responsibility of international organisations for implementing the rule of law, and in particular, the responsibility of the UN Security Council in this context.
+In my Brussels lecture I also addressed the responsibility of international organisations for implementing the rule of law and, in particular, the responsibility of the UN Security Council in this context.